Introduction

 -

 - Brain - Head:Impaired Vision, Headache and Pain.
-No lethal effect on maximum damage.
+User will not die if maximum damage is sustained.

 -